Internal communication

-Business as usual is dead.
+Business as usual is OVER.

 The polycrisis is real.
 Employees are overwhelmed, uncertain, and processing information differently than they were five years ago.
 The frameworks we’ve been using — built for engaged, stable, trusting audiences — are failing the people they're supposed to reach.

-It’s a three-workshop practitioner series built on the Internal Calms framework — six principles drawn from neuroscience, public health, trauma-informed organizational practice, and two decades of communications experience.
-It doesn’t ask you to overhaul everything overnight.
+The STEADY Work doesn’t ask you to overhaul everything overnight.
 It asks you to take small, steady steps toward communications strategies that keep people grounded, even when the ground keeps moving.

 You don’t need to be starting from scratch.
 You need a new lens.